-Before you can use your DIL/NetPC Starter Kit you need a further Desktop- or Notebook-PC, which acts as development system.
+Before you can use your Starter Kit DNP/SK14 you need a further desktop- or notebook-PC, which acts as development system.
 This development system should run under MS-Windows or Linux in an ideal manner.

-Between the development system and the Starter Kit are two connections required.
-At first the RS232 Serial Link and at second the Ethernet Link.
+Between the development system and the Starter Kit DNP/SK14 are two connections required.
+At first the RS232 serial link and at second the Ethernet link.

-The PC will act as development system and as RCM (Remote Console Mode) for the DNP/5280 on the Evaluation Board.
+The PC will act as development system in RCM (Remote Console Mode) for the DNP/5282.